hemphilc/ParticleSimulator2D/README.md

   - string length validation - are the input strings provided for each grid row too short or too long?
   - are error messages relevant and do they prompt the user to provide the correct input?

-The combination of manual testing for stdin input and unit-tests should be comprehensive enough to validate the program's accuracy and functionality.

 **Test Plan**